Latest News

 Small businesses can’t meet their own obligations, like paying employees or rent on time when accounts are in arrears.
 Nor can they invest in themselves to grow and stay competitive.

-Reducing late payments by any percentage positively impacts negative cash flow.
+Reducing late payments by any percentage positively impacts cash flow.
 Entrepreneurs typically don’t have time to chase down payments on outstanding accounts.
-They need help from accountants and tech.
+They need help from accountants and technology.

 The current inflationary economic climate is a massive disruption to cash flow.
 Commodities (like oil) are more expensive, which trickles down to almost everything else you can think of and increases prices everywhere.

 Additionally, supply chain kinks and lack of supplies drive prices up.
-Combine inflation with a tight labor market that’s forcing payroll expenses to increase, and it’s no wonder small business owners have severe setbacks maintaining optimal cash flow.
+Combine inflation with a tight labor market that’s forcing increases in payroll expenses, and it’s no wonder small business owners have severe setbacks maintaining optimal cash flow.

 Things cost more, but not all small businesses can pass those increases on to the customer, so they eat it.
 Those with a better handle on money coming in can afford to compete better in a challenging market.